metwork-framework/mfext/doc/layerapi2.md

 ## Overview

-`layerapi2` module is a library and a set of cli tools to manage a layered environnement system.
+`layerapi2` module is a library and a set of cli tools to manage a layered environment system.

-A similar system is [environnement modules](http://modules.sourceforge.net/). `layerapi2` module is more simple, probably more opinionated and reliable but less HPC oriented and deals with only one compiler.
+A similar system is [environment modules](http://modules.sourceforge.net/). `layerapi2` module is more simple, probably more opinionated and reliable but less HPC oriented and deals with only one compiler.

-The library is designed to be not metwork specific and should be released as an independent product.
+The library is designed to be not Metwork specific and should be released as an independent product.

 ## Main concepts